aartdem/graph-analysis/README.md

 ## Overview

 This educational project provides a platform for analyzing various graph algorithms using different implementations.
-It integrates several high-performance graph processing libraries including GraphBLAS, LAGraph, Gunrock, and SPLA to enable comparative analysis of graph algorithm performance.
+It integrates several high-performance graph processing libraries including SPLA, Gunrock, and LAGraph to enable comparative analysis of graph algorithm performance.

 ## Requirements